SilkRose/Pony/stories/ban-appeal/ban-appeal.md

 I say, "That was fun, how'd I do?"

 Twilight looks at the shelf for 'L' and nearly has a panic attack.
-Her eyes go wide as she levitates down the books I put there.
+Twilight's eyes skitter between the six books and me before fixating on the title of the last one.
+She freezes for a moment before she levitates down the books I put there.
 "These don't belong there…"

-Twilight eye's skitter between the six books and me.

 I ask, "Oh, where do they go?"